huayyy888/Fake_JobPostings_Prediction/README.md

 3. Training **machine learning models**: Random Forest, Naive Bayes, and SVM.
 4. Handling **imbalanced data** using methods like undersampling, oversampling, and hybrid approaches.
 5. Deploying the predictive model as a **Streamlit app** for easy interaction.

+The Coding will put the notebook folder that contains ipynb notebook and model joblib.
+For the deployment streamlit webapp is app.py

 ---